-At its next meeting in 2014 in Porto, Portugal, the Euro-Par Steering Committee will consider bids to host Euro-Par 2016.
+At its next meeting in 2015 in Vienna, Austria, the Euro-Par Steering Committee will consider bids to host Euro-Par 2017.

-The Euro-Par Steering Committee is now requesting statements of intent to bid for Euro-Par 2016.
-Potential sites that pass the preselection phase will then be asked to submit a full bid and advised in its preparation.
+The Euro-Par Steering Committee is now requesting statements of intent to bid for Euro-Par 2017.
+Bids are expected from active researchers, not from congress management companies.
+Potential sites that pass the preselection phase will be asked to submit a full bid and will be advised in its preparation.
 Statements of intent should be brief (three to five pages) and should contain information in telegram style on

 Statements of intent must be submitted in electronic form to firstname.lastname@example.org .

 Institutions wishing to make a bid should be able to provide the usual facilities to run a conference for up to 350 delegates including both plenary sessions and at least six parallel streams.
 If you have serious plans to make a bid, please contact the Chair of the Euro-Par Steering Committee in advance.
 You will be given more detailed guidelines.

 Full bids should include details of the people responsible for the conference organisation, of the facilities to be used, of access (i.e., local airport and transfer to conference centre etc.), a draft budget based on a break-even figure of 250 delegates, and a brief supporting case which takes account of each of the evaluation criteria listed below.
 The budget should indicate what is inclusive in the delegate fee (e.g., proceedings, refreshments, lunches, etc.).
 A set of satellite workshops accompanying the conference must also be administered.
 The conference fee should not exceed EUR 600 for conference+workshops.

 Full bids should not exceed ten A4 pages in length but may include, as appendices, brochures or other printed material concerning the locale and conference facilities, if these are available.
 Bids will be evaluated using the following criteria: